Shin-ei Companion FY-2

 The Shin-ei Companion FY-2 is a discontinued fuzz pedal, made by the Japanese Shin-ei effects pedal company from the late 1960s to the early 1970s.
 The pedal is known for its raw, distinctive, gated fuzz.
 FY-2 pedals are now rare.

-Different versions were made, most using silicon transistors.
-These had a mid-cutting tone circuit, which lowered the volume.
-An earlier, rarer, version used germanium transistors.
-These did not have the tone circuit, and therefore had a louder output.
+Different versions were made, most using silicon transistors and having a mid-cutting tone circuit that lowered the volume.
+An earlier, rarer, version used germanium transistors, which did not have the tone circuit, and therefore had a louder output.
 The sound from this version is very rich, fluid and thick.